tokio-rs/website/content/docs/going-deeper-tokio/multiplex.md

 ```

 The `T` here represents the request or response type used for the `Service`.
-`tokio-proto` will use the `RequestId` in the frame to match oustanding requests
+`tokio-proto` will use the `RequestId` in the frame to match outstanding
-with responses.
+requests with responses.

 We will use `Encoder`/`Decoder` traits and the `AsyncRead::framed` helper to
 help us go from a `TcpStream` to a `Stream + Sink` for our frame type: